 The next time you check the clock, it’s 2 a.m.
 Either you’ve finished the book or you’re almost there… so you might as well just read until you’re done.

 Just about any great page-turner book can prompt a reader to stay up way too late, but for me, it’s almost always an addictive thriller or mystery novel.

 I am not an avid reader of mysteries and thrillers–I tend to be a bit sensitive to scary or gory content, so I choose carefully (you’ll probably never see a horror book list from me).

-BUT, I do love a good premise and an intriguing puzzle, so I just can’t resist some mystery novels (and I can even handle a bit of difficult content if the story is good enough).
+BUT, I do love a good premise and an intriguing puzzle, so I just can’t resist some mystery books that keep you on the edge of your seat (and I can even handle a bit of difficult content if the story is good enough).

 I love reading just a blurb and being so drawn in that I just have to pick it up and get the whole story.

 If you are looking for some of the best page-turner mystery and thriller novels, the books on this list provide plenty of options.

 Some are fast-paced thrillers you can’t put down (none were faster for me than this book–I read it in one sitting), while others unfold more slowly.